benhorvath/sklearn-mrmr/README.md

 F-test: $$f^{Ftest}(X_i) = F(Y, X_i) - \frac{1}{S} \sum_{X_s \in S} \rho(X_s, X_i)$$

 Note that MRMR is not guaranteed to improve your model's performance.
-As with anthing ML, its effectiveness depends on your data and modeling strategy.
+As with anything ML, its effectiveness depends on your data and modeling strategy.
 My (anecdotal) experience seems to suggest that MRMR is particularly beneficial in scenarios involving high model complexity / many correlated features.
 The benefit can come as either improved performance or decreased variance.

 ## Installation